NH OHRV Registration / Rules

 Snowmobile Club Discount

-Snowmobile registration fees are discounted for members of New Hampshire snowmobile club affiliated with the NH Snowmobile Association (NHSA).
+Snowmobile registration fees are discounted for members of a New Hampshire snowmobile club affiliated with the NH Snowmobile Association (NHSA).
 The registrant must present, at each time of registration, their membership voucher with their NHSA member number for the corresponding season.
-To find a club, visit the NH Snowmobile Association at nhsa.com or call (603) 273-0220 (snowmobile club information only).
+To find a club, visit the NH Snowmobile Association at slednh.com or call (603) 273-0220 (snowmobile club information only).

 Registration Fees and Current Rules

-Registration fees and current rules can be found at: https://www.wildlife.nh.gov/highway-recreational-vehicles-ohrv-and-snowmobiles.
-There you'll find snowmobile, ATV and trail bike registration fees, rules, as well as other information, such as guidelines for reporting accidents or stolen snowmobiles.
+Registration fees and current rules can be found at: https://www.wildlife.nh.gov/highway-recreational-vehicles-ohrv-and-snowmobiles There you'll find snowmobile, ATV and trail bike registration fees, rules, as well as other information, such as guidelines for reporting accidents or stolen snowmobiles.
 Please note that this publication is only a summary of New Hampshire Off Highway Recreational Vehicle laws and current fees; it is not the complete law or rules.
 The official rules may be examined at: Administrative Procedures Division; Office of Legislative Services; State House, Concord, New Hampshire.

 Tracked OHRV Registration Requirements